adobe/target-java-sdk/README.md

 Full Sample: Checkout `/mboxTargetOnly` endpoint in [TargetController](samples/src/main/java/com/adobe/target/sample/controller/TargetController.java)
 ## Maintaining Sessions
 By default, the Target Java SDK generates a new session ID for every Target call, which might not always be the desired behavior.

  To ensure that Target properly tracks the user session, you should save the Target cookies after Target content is retrieved.
 Target cookies are just key/value pairs that Target uses to maintain the session information.
  It can be retrieved using:
  ```java
 List<TargetCookie> cookies = targetDeliveryResponse.getCookies();
 ```
 In case the end client supports persistence (eg. browser), it can be sent to the end client.
-These Target cookies need to be set in subsequent requests for same user.
+These Target cookies need to be set in subsequent requests for the same user.
 The sdk will take care of expiring and refreshing the cookies, so they should be refreshed each time a response is received.
-You can retrieve names of all valid Target Cookies by `CookieUtils.getTargetCookieNames()`
+You can retrieve names of all valid Target Cookies by
+ `CookieUtils.getTargetCookieNames()`

 In a sample `Spring Boot` application, this could look like this: